BonusCloud/BonusCloud-Node/aarch32/README.md

              BonusCloud depends on
     -n       Install node management components
-    -r       Fully remove bonuscloud plug-ins and components -s       Install salt-minion for remote debugging by developers -I       set interface name to you want
+    -r       Fully remove bonuscloud plug-ins and components -s       Install teleport for remote debugging by developers -I       set interface name to you want
     -c       change kernel to compiled dedicated kernels,only "Phicomm N1 and is danger!